antennapedia/antennapedia.com/src/thick/gen_blessed.md

 "Don't drink," he said, shortly.
 He wasn't interested in going into it with Nicola Murray.

 "Pellegrino, then," she said to the waiter.
 "Big bottle."
 And then she proceeded to order for the pair of them, showing more confidence in that exchange with wait staff than she'd ever displayed as a politician with the public.
 How had she ever managed to get elected?
-She must have given speeches with some sort of grace.
+She must have given speeches with some sort of skill.

 Malcolm played with his salad fork and re-evaluated Nicola Murray.
 Could there be something useful in there after all?